-Current web video services are primarily targeted for desktop PC computers.
-The web sites rely on mouse-based navigation.
-The video is shown by the video player either as a separate part of the user interface or in full screen mode.
+Web video today is shown by the video player application either as a separate part of the user interface or in full screen mode.
 In the former case, synchronization of the user interface with the video content is difficult, while in the latter case only limited additional information can be displayed.
-Needless to say, these types of user interfaces are unsuitable for non-desktop devices, such as television.
+These types of user interfaces are also less suitable when transferred to other non-desktop devices, such as mobile devices or television sets.

-In terms of video playout, ClickVideo technology is an example of the cutting edge of the state-of-the-art in this area.
+In terms of video playout, ClickVideo is an example of the cutting edge of the state-of-theart in this area.
 It makes it possible to identify parts of the video which become clickable objects in a video stream.
 These new objects can be addressed for the purposes of annotation or user-defined interaction.
-Also, they can be used in an automated method by mapping ClickVideo to any XML component which could identify relevant content.
 The created hotspots become clickable video objects that can be aligned with other media, such as audio, video, images or text.
 Extracted hotspots can be used to create video hyperlinks to relevant content, or a set of hotspots could be defined by the user for the purpose of bookmarking fields of interest, thus giving a user the possibility to define live- or on-demand video-bookmarks.